Kotlin/kotlinx-knit/README.md

 and `${knit.name}` part is automatically generated by camel-casing the example file name.
 This allows to have a number of similar examples in the same markdown file that might, for example, define different versions of the function with the same name so that they could still be compiled, because they end up in different packages.

+You can use arbitrary `knit.xxx` [properties](#knit-properties) in the template and introduce your own properties so that you can reuse the same template in multiple kinds of documents in your project.
+The `knit.package` property is not special in any way.

 #### Include directive